 Symptoms first develop during infancy.
 Growth is poor.
 Bowel movements contain excess fat (a condition called steatorrhea), which can make the stools oily, foul smelling, and more likely to float in water.
-The retina of the eye degenerates, causing blindness (this condition is similar to retinitis pigmentosa).
+The retina of the eye degenerates, causing blindness (this condition is similar to retinitis pigmentosa Retinitis Pigmentosa Retinitis pigmentosa is a rare, progressive degeneration of the retina (the transparent, light-sensitive structure at the back of the eye) that eventually causes moderate to severe vision loss... read more ).
 The central nervous system may be damaged, resulting in loss of coordination (ataxia) and intellectual disability.

 In hypobetalipoproteinemia, the LDL cholesterol level is very low.
 Usually, there are no symptoms and no treatment is required.
-In the most severe form of hypobetalipoproteinemia, almost no LDL cholesterol is present.
-If family members have the disorder, the diagnosis is more likely.
-Symptoms and treatment are similar to those of abetalipoproteinemia.
+In the most severe form of hypobetalipoproteinemia, almost no LDL cholesterol is present, and people have symptoms similar to those of abetalipoproteinemia.

 The diagnosis is made by measuring lipid levels in the blood.
 If family members have the disorder, the diagnosis is more likely.
 Treatment for the most severe form is similar to that of abetalipoproteinemia and includes vitamins A, E, D, and K and supplementation of fat in the diet.